Start9Labs/documentation/source/knowledgebase/concepts/networks.rst

 Devices on a LAN are private and protected, such that only devices connected to the same Ethernet or WiFi network can see or communicate with them.

-Your Embassy hosts itself on the LAN and is reachable by visiting its *.local* URL in the browser while also connected to the LAN.
+Your Embassy hosts itself on the LAN and is reachable by visiting its ``embassy.local`` URL in the browser while also connected to the LAN.

 .. note:: Any device connected to a LAN can inspect all communications on that LAN.
 To avoid snooping, your Embassy's LAN communications are encrypted using :ref:`ssl`, which requires :ref:`additional setup <ssl-setup>`.

+.. _mdns:

+MDNS
+====

+Multicast Domain Name System (MDNS) is a protocol that resolves a human-readable hostname to an IP address on a small network, such as the home or office network you might host your Embassy on.

+This is known as a "zeroconf," or zero-configuration service, meaning that you can instantly visit a human-recognizable domain name, such as ``embassy.local`` from your network.

+This domain is not broadcast outside of your local network, so it is as private and secure as your LAN.

 .. _ssl: